-Just Energy collects a base charge of $4.95 regardless of the monthly electricity you use.
+Just Energy collects a base charge of $4.95 regardless of your monthly electricity usage.

 The TDU charge for the Oncor area, covering the Dallas-Fort Worth metropolitan area, is currently 3.89 cents per kWh.
 Oncor also collects a base charge of $3.42 each month.

-As with most Just Energy plans, Weekends Free gives you the ability to upgrade to 100% renewable energy through the JustGreen program.
+Like most Just Energy plans, Weekends Free allows you to upgrade to 100% renewable energy through the JustGreen program.